 Q48.
 Community participation and meaningful engagement is an essential component to changing health system behavior, activating partnerships that improve health outcomes and sustaining community ownership and investment in programs.
-Please use the table below to tell us about the external partners involved in your most recent CHINA.
-In the first column, select and describe the external participants.
+Please use the table below to tell us about the external partners involved in your most recent CHNA.
+In the first column, select and describe the external participant.
 In the second column, select the level of community engagement for each participant.
 In the third column, select the recommended practices that each stakeholder was engaged in.
 The Maryland Hospital Association worked with the HSCRC to develop this list of eight recommended practices for engaging patients and communities in the CHNA process.

-Refer to the FY 2021 Community Benefit Guidelines for more detail on MHA's recommended practices.
-Completion of this self-assessment is optional for FY 2021, but will be mandatory for FY 2022.
+Refer to the FY 2022 Community Benefit Guidelines for more detail on MHA's recommended practices.
+Completion of this self-assessment is mandatory for FY 2022.

-Lev ity Engagemen t Recommended Practices Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions Involved - To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered aspect of the decision including the development of alternatives & Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Other Hospitals Please list the hospitals here:
+Lev el of Commun ity Engagemer nt Recomm ended Practice es Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions Involved - To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Other Hospitals Please list the hospitals here: JHH, UMD, MHH, MGSH, Lifebridge, Ascension-St. Agnes